 - Gypsies: Michael and his family can move between worlds, but they cant ultimately hide from the Grey Man, since he follows their "scent".

 - The Farwalker Trilogy: The pursuers are mostly Finders, which is a trade that involves being able to find things, and people.

 - Surreal British sitcom mr don and mr george has an episode entitled "You Can Run, But You Can't Hide Your Legs".
 The line is used in the episode during a discussion about hiding in a cardboard box.
 The inverse - "You can hide your legs, but you can't run" - is also used.

-- Supernatural.
-Sam and Dean are trying to evade Zachariah in Heaven, which he finds quite amusing.
-"You can run but you can't...run".
+- Supernatural: Sam and Dean are trying to evade Zachariah in Heaven, which he finds quite amusing.
+Angels can teleport anywhere they want even on Earth.